-The corolla performs an important marketing function by attracting the plant's pollinators that live in the sparse vegetation of this semi-desert habitat.
 The stamens are attached to the inside of the corolla tube in the area where it widens.
-The anthers lie in ambush at the flower mouth alongside the style with the stigma at the ready, patiently awaiting the arrival of hungry insects and birds (Coates Palgrave, 2002).
+The anthers lie in ambush at the flower mouth alongside the style with the stigma at the ready, patiently awaiting the arrival of hungry insects and maybe birds (Coates Palgrave, 2002).